Founding date: 1682

 1941: Antigua Sugar Factory, Ltd. Cane Returns for 1941 Crop.
 North Sound.
 Estimated 9964 tons, 400 acres estate, 40 acres peasant land on the estate, tons of cane delivered 8512 at 20.33 tons per acre.

-1943: August 1st, Gunthorpe’s Estates Ltd was restructured into a ‘new’ company renamed Antigua Syndicate Estates Ltd. The original company’s estates were Cassada Garden, Cedar Valley, Fitches Creek and North Sound were bought for £30,700; while Delaps was bought for £7,734.
+1943: On August 1st, Gunthorpe’s Estates Ltd was restructured into a ‘new’ company renamed Antigua Syndicate Estates Ltd. The original company’s estates were Cassada Garden, Cedar Valley, Fitches Creek, and North Sound were bought for £30,700; while Delaps was bought for £7,734.

 Enslaved People’s History